Yiaos/paperStack-vscode/docs/todos/style-refinements-focus-padding.md

 ### Impact

 - Cleaner, more subtle focus indicator (1px vs 2px)
-- More compact layout with 4px padding throughout
+- More compact layout with 6px padding throughout
 - Consistent padding on all message types and input
+- Better balance between compactness and readability